cyclus/cyclus/README.rst

           make install
           ../install/cyclus/bin/CyclusUnitTestDriver

+      - If your changes to the core repository have an effect on any module repositories (such as `cyamore <https://github.com/cyclus/cycamore/>`_ ), please install those modules and test them appropriately as well.

   * **Making a Pull Request**

       - When you are ready to move changes from one of your topic branches into the